Jump to content

 12. "Does he decide how or what procedeures are used to let gear come and go or do you give them that."
 You get to drop a hint or two, but not too often.
 You also get to tell an illustrative story about logistics, but no more than one a day.
 Teaching the Scout quartermasters to plan by using scenarios may be useful.
 Before you buy any gear, quartermaster needs to consult with the PLC on upcoming activities.
 No sense in replacing a "wall tent" if troop plans to switch to ultralight hiking and camping.
 You'll also need to share with the treasurer before you commit to anything

 14. Stuff not used can be forgotten in three months time -- just ask any elementary school teacher.
 The first two months of any school year usually needs to be a review of what was learned earlier.
 The brain is energy efficient.
 So, if something is learned, but not later used, those synaptic connections are just going to dissipate.
 We like sending the troop to 2x a year camporees so they can participate in the skill contests.
 Same for the Klondike.
-Same for intratroop Scoutcraft contests on a regular basis while out camping - one time may be a treasure hunt, another rescue the plane cr
+Same for intratroop Scoutcraft contests on a regular basis while out camping - one time may be a treasure hunt, another rescue the plane crash victims, etc

 15. We rotate all our patrol positions so everyone gets a chance to learn & grow.
 Patrol cheermaster always sounded silly unless he is the one in charge of the nightly campfire -- the organization, creating the skits, setting up any refreshments, planning the widegames.
 Since our CO is a church, we've also had patrol chaplain.
 Patrol pathfinder researches outings in depth before presenting them to patrol or presenting them at PLC if PL agrees.
 He also lays out the orienteering course.
 Patrol medic sounds good if someone wants to continue with advanced Red Cross training.
-I may
+I may suggest this to our troop

 16. I am glad you did not run screaming into the woods.
 If I remember correctly, this was thrust at you without much lead time for prep and organization.
 One mistake was "people started arriving at 7 am, so you put up the sawhorses and tables".
 Next time, start volunteering some of these people; have them put up the tables, etc. As you've learned, no man can well serve two masters.
 Your trainees were part your students and part camporee Scouters.
 Next time, just say no; nothing bad will happen to you